 Being made to believe we need eight glasses a day and worrying that we have left it too late by the time we are thirsty is great marketing, but the scientific literature doesn’t really back it up.

 We get about 20-30% of our fluid intake from food, and as long as we drink throughout the day, when we are thirsty and more often if exercising, we probably get enough (dizziness, headaches, dry mouth and dark urine are signs that we are not).
+Food is not just a great source of water, but when combined with this oil(highly recomended by me), among other vital organic products, it can help us manage type 2 diabetes and various other serious medical conditions.
+Surprisingly, an IV Therapy Downtown Toronto is also one of more uncommon methods that is carried out in cases of emergency vitamin infusion.

 - Vita Coco Lemonade Coconut Water